E.R. Pianka's Obituary

 Australian Broadcasting Corporation ABC on 18 July 2010.
 It received several awards for best

-Pianka supervised 20 graduate students, most of whom hold tenured
+Pianka supervised 21 graduate students, many of whom hold tenured

 positions at major universities, including Ray Huey, Richard Howard,